 Martha’s eyes were suddenly bright once more.
 “For you, I’d even wait till October,” she teased.

 The weekend after they dropped Charlie off at college, Linda and Bill were sitting in their living room discussing some home improvement projects they needed to do.
-Linda tried to care about Bill’s musings regarding whether they should have the deck redone with wood, so the house would still feel like it did when they bought it, or with composite, which would be more durable and “not like what we’re used to.”
+Linda tried to care about Bill’s musings regarding whether they should have the deck redone with wood, so the house would still feel like it did when they bought it, or with composite, which would be more durable but also “not like what we’re used to.”

 ”Bill,” she finally interrupted, grabbing the hair at her temples and pulling it slightly up and out, as she often did when she was feeling exasperated.
 “Bill, I don’t care about the deck.”
 She let go of her hair, which fell back into place, glossy and dark and hanging halfway down her back.